gristlabs/grist-help/help/widget-custom.md

 This is a good approach when experimenting with Grist API, but it has two significant drawbacks.
-Every time you rename a column, you will also have to change your widget's source code.
-Also, you won't be able to use this widget on a different table or share it with your friends as column names might be different.
+Every time you rename a column, you will also have to change your widget's source.
+Moreover, using this widget on a different table or sharing it with your friends can be difficult as column names might be different.
+To help with this, Grist offers the column mapping API.

-### Columns mapping
+## Columns mapping

-Instead of using those columns directly, you can ask the user to pick which column to use as a `Link` and `Title`.
+Instead of using columns names directly, you can ask the user to pick which column to use as a `Link` and `Title`.
 The list of expected columns can be sent to Grist as part of the ready method call: